 - What is the purchase APR?
 With a store-specific card, the APR can be upwards of 30%, so check it.
 The best way to avoid paying interest is by paying in full each month.

 Retail cards are good for someone who is trying to improve their credit, but if your goal is to maximize rewards, you'll need to look closely at your spending habits to decide which card is best for you.
 Whether you choose a retail card or a general-purpose cashback card, it's important to know what you're getting into.
 For example, retail cards usually don't have annual fees and can be a co-branded card, so that you can use it at many types of stores, while a cashback card, such as the Blue Cash Preferred, can have generous rewards for specific types of purchases, such as gas and groceries.

-Experian recommends against choosing a retail card while on a shopping trip, and notes that the APR can be double a general-purpose card, which averages 16.62%.
+Experian recommends against choosing a retail card while on a shopping trip, and notes that the APR can be double that of a general-purpose card, which averages 16.92%.
 However, they are great for one-stop and loyalty shopping.
 Here are some pointers for you to consider when deciding if a store card is a good choice for you: